TedHusted/awake/awake.md

 “We’re keeping the code.”

-“Yowser!” says Tessa, approvingly, “Ally has definitely improved.”
+“Nice!” says Tessa, approvingly, “Ally has definitely improved.”

 “I visited Brent at the hospital today.
 He’s still in a coma, but I felt like someone should be there while his sibling is flying in.”